benjbright/2_blockchain_app/README.md

 ## Additional features to add

 - instead of removing button if account connected, either disable or change text to say 'connected'
+- add the connected network to the Ethereum card